Medicare Plus Choice (M+C): Interim Final Rule

 (f) Rules describing deemed contract

+providers.
 Any provider furnishing health services to an

 enrollee in an M+C private fee-for- service plan, and who has not